 1980: Mark Howe of the Hartford Whalers becomes the first NHL defenseman to score two shorthanded goals in one game.
 He gets them at 5:28 and 19:36 of the second period in Hartford's 8-6 road loss to the St. Louis Blues.
 The second shorthanded goal completes Howe's first NHL hat trick.

 2000: Brett Hull of the Dallas Stars scores his 611th NHL goal, breaking a tie with his father Bobby on the all-time goal list.
-Hull also has two assists to help the Stars defeat the Toronto Maple Leafs 3-1 at Air Canada Centre.
+Brett Hull also has two assists to help the Stars defeat the Toronto Maple Leafs 3-1 at Air Canada Centre.

-2014: Corey Perry scores three goals for the Anaheim Ducks in a season-opening 6-4 road loss to the Pittsburgh Penguins.
+2014: Corey Perry scores three goals for the Anaheim Ducks in a season-opening 6-4 loss at the Pittsburgh Penguins.
 Perry becomes the third NHL player since 1981 to have a hat trick in a season-opener that his team loses, joining Alexander Mogilny of the Buffalo Sabres (at Quebec) on Oct.
 8, 1992, and Mikhail Grabovski of the Washington Capitals (at Chicago) on Oct.
 1, 2013.